Maximum entropy models of neuronal populations at and off criticality: Data acquisition and Methods

-The firing rates $r_{i} = ( \langle \sigma_i \rangle + 1 ) / 2 \Delta t_{b}$ define the total firing rate $\langle n_{a}\rangle=\sum_{i=1}^{N}r_{i}$, an interesting quantity that exhibits allometric scaling---a non-trivial scaling relationship---with the number of neurons, $\langle n_{a}\rangle\propto N^{\eta}$, with an allometric exponent $\eta<1$ \cite{simoes_allometric_2025,karbowski_thermodynamic_2009}, which can be derived from the finite-size scaling of neuronal avalanches \cite{simoes_allometric_2025}.
-In the IF model, even if the network operates off criticality, $\langle n_{a}\rangle$ scales sublinearly with $N$ (SI, Fig.\ S3\mycomment{\ref{figS:allometry}}), with a slightly lower or higher allometric exponent if the dynamics is subcritical or supercritical, respectively.
-The main difference between the curves is the absolute value $\langle n_{a}\rangle$, larger in the supercritical networks and smaller in subcritical ones (SI, Fig.\ S3\mycomment{\ref{figS:allometry}}).
-Provided that the average quiet time between successive avalanches does not diverge faster than the average avalanche duration in the limit $N \rightarrow \infty$ (SI, Fig.\ S4\mycomment{\ref{figS:average-quiet-time}}), the robustness of the allometric exponent across the states of the dynamics could be explained by the fact that avalanche size and duration distributions always have an intermediate power-law regime with similar exponents in the IF model (see supplementary Fig.\ S5\mycomment{\ref{figS:avalanche-dists-collapse}}), with a cutoff that scales similarly with $N$, independently of the tuning parameter $\durec$.
-However, it is important to note that in the subcritical regime the distributions are nevertheless closer to exponential-like, decaying well before reaching system-size avalanches, while in the supercritical regime the distributions show an increased probability of large, system-spanning avalanches, as evidenced by a local maximum near the system size.
+From the firing rates $r_{i} = ( \langle \sigma_i \rangle + 1 ) / 2 \Delta t_{b}$ for individual neurons, one can define the population firing rate $R =\sum_{i=1}^{N}r_{i}$, which in our case corresponds to the average synchrony, $\langle K \rangle$, and measures the number of neurons that are simultaneously active per unit time.
+Recent studies indicate that this quantity exhibits allometric scaling, a non-trivial scaling relationship with the number of neurons, $R\propto N^{\eta}$ with $\eta<1$ \cite{simoes_allometric_2026,karbowski_thermodynamic_2009}, which can be derived from the finite-size scaling of neuronal avalanches \cite{simoes_allometric_2026}.
+In our IF model, we observe that $R$ scales sublinearly with $N$ in all the three network states (Fig.\ \ref{fig:allometry}).

+The scaling exponent $\eta$ is slightly lower in the subcritical state and higher in the supercritical state compared to criticality (Fig.\ \ref{fig:allometry}).
+However, for each fixed network size $N$, the population firing rate is highest in the supercritical state and lowest in the subcritical state (Fig.\ \ref{fig:allometry}).
+According to \cite{simoes_allometric_2026}, the robustness of the allometric scaling across network states could be explained by the fact that, in the IF model, avalanche size and duration distributions always have an intermediate power-law regime with similar exponents and a cutoff that scales similarly with $N$, independently of the tuning parameter $\durec$ (SI, Fig.\ \ref{figS:avalanche-dists-collapse}).
+However, we note that in the subcritical state the onset of the exponential cutoff is much smaller than the system size.
+In contrast, in the supercritical state, the distributions show a sharp increase in the probability of large, system-spanning avalanches, as evidenced by the local maximum near the system size (SI, Fig.\ \ref{figS:avalanche-dists-collapse}).